hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfconfig.html.md

 represents the default for the variable as declared in the configuration.

 The actual value will be as configured.
-Primitives will bear the implicit type of its declaration (string, int, float, or bool), and maps and lists will be represented as such.
+Primitives will bear the implicit type of their declaration (string, int, float, or bool), and maps and lists will be represented as such.

 If no default is present, the value will be [`null`][ref-sentinel-null] (not to